 More Tips for Preventing Injury

-If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Preventing Running Injuries

 A common foot condition that can cause pain and discomfort is known as cracked heels.
 Many people may suffer from this ailment, and in severe cases, may experience bleeding.
 Cracked heels may develop due to wearing shoes that have an open back, or from standing for long periods of time throughout the day.
 Some people have existing medical conditions that may lead to the formation of cracked heels.
 These conditions can include thyroid disease, psoriasis, or certain vitamin deficiencies.
 Additionally, the feet bear the weight of the body, and patients who are overweight may develop cracked heels due to the excess weight.
 The most noticeable symptoms typically consist of visible cracks in the skin that have become dry.
 Some patients may also experience a loss of feeling if an infection has begun.
 If you are afflicted with cracked heels, it is strongly suggested that you speak with a podiatrist as quickly as possible, who can determine what the best treatment techniques are for relief.